REAPER v2.1

 - Minimal variant — command execution, file transfer, basic recon, ~8KB

-- Deployment — drop, inject, fileless, staged download
+- Deployment modes — drop, inject, fileless, staged download

 - Self-update — pull new capabilities from C2 without reinstall

 Privilege escalation enumeration and exploitation.
 GTFOBins integration, Linux kernel checks, and Windows LOLBAS techniques.
-Suggests and executes escalation paths automatically.
+Enumeration is OPEN gate; exploitation requires an active UNLEASHED session.

 - Linux checks (15) — writable /etc/passwd, SUID binaries, cron jobs, sudo misconfigs, capability abuse, kernel exploits, NFS no_root_squash, writable PATH, Docker socket, wildcard injection

-- enumerate() — scan target for all known escalation vectors
+- enumerate() — scan for all known escalation vectors

-- suggest() — rank discovered vectors by success probability and stealth
+- suggest() — rank vectors by success probability and stealth

-Network lateral movement via SSH, SMB, and tunnelling.
-Credential reuse, port forwarding, and SOCKS proxy support for pivoting through compromised hosts.
+Lateral movement across adjacent hosts via SSH and SMB.
+Credential reuse, port forwarding, and SOCKS proxy for pivoting.

 - SSH movement — key-based and password auth, command execution, file transfer